 Just as I was sinking into desperation,extended a hand of salvation to me.
 After I had been back at home for over a month, two brothers came to preach God’s gospel of the last days to me and that He was working on a new stage of work, His second incarnation to save mankind.
 At the time I didn’t believe it at all, but because I couldn’t speak, I found some passages in the Bible to show them.
 This was how I refuted them.
 They gently replied to me: “Brother, when we we should hold a heart of humble seeking.
 God’s work is always new; it is always moving forward, and His wisdom cannot be comprehended by mankind, so we cannot be too caught up in the past.
 If you hold on to God’s work in the Age of Grace will you be able to enter into the Age of Kingdom?
 Not to mention, what the Lord Jesus said in the Bible all has its own meaning and context.”
 Then, they opened up a book of the words of Almighty God for me to read, and after that found many prophecies in the Bible for me to read regarding God’s work in the last days.
 Through God’s words and the fellowship with my brothers, I came to understand the meaning of the name of God, the inner truth in His three stages of work, His purpose in His management of mankind, the mysteries of His incarnation, the inner truth in the Bible, and more.
 These were things I had never heard of in my life, and they were also mysteries and truths that I had not been able to understand when I had been working so hard on studying the Bible for years.
 I listened to it with relish; I was utterly convinced.
 After that, my brothers gave me a book of the words of God, saying: “After you’re better, you can preach the gospel to your co-workers and brothers and sisters.”
 I very happily accepted the book of God’s words.
 At that time, I was only able to lie in bed all day and read God’s words.
 As I read it, I prayed.
 I felt a longing and enjoyment that was like a fish returning to water.
 I was so happy and gratified.
 Before long, my health was gradually improving.
 I could get out of bed and walk around a bit, and I was able to be more independent in my life.
 After that I was living the life of the church in my home, and I had meetings twice every week.

 One time the church arranged for a young girl of 17 or 18 to come meet with me.
 She was the daughter of a brother from my original denomination, and before when I was the church leader I had gone to her home frequently.
 I thought to myself: What’s wrong with the church leader’s arrangements?
 Having a child come guide me—do they look down on me?
 Under the rule of my arrogant nature, I said with disdain: “I’ve believed in God for more years than you’ve been alive.
 When I used to go to your house you were just a few years old.
 I would play with you then, but now you’re coming to guide me….”
 My little sister turned red from what I had said, and she didn’t dare to come again.
 The church had no choice but get another sister to come give me fellowship.
 Seeing that she was also quite young, I didn’t say anything, but I thought: Whether it’s number of years or qualifications of believing in the Lord, knowledge of the Bible, or experience in church governance, I am so much better than you in every regard!
 From your age, I can see that you’ve been a believer for three or four years at the most.
 I’ve believed for 21 years.
 How can you possibly be qualified to come guide me?
 But who could know that this sister was actually very articulate—she spoke frankly and sharply.
-When meeting, right away she opened God’s words and read out loud: “Some people particularly idolize Paul: They like to give speeches and work outside.
-They like to meet together; they like when people listen to them, worship them, and surround them.
-They like to have status in the minds of others and appreciate when others value their image. … If he really behaves in this way, then that is enough to show that he is arrogant and conceited.
-He does not worship God at all; he seeks high status, and he wants to have authority over others, to occupy them, to have status in their minds.
-What stands out about his nature is arrogance and conceit, unwillingness to worship God, and a desire for the worship of others.
+When meeting, right away she opened God’s words and read out loud: “[S]ome people particularly idolize Paul.
+They like to go out and give speeches and do work, they like to meet together and speak; they like people listening to them, worshiping them, and surrounding them.
+They like to have status in the minds of others, and they appreciate it when others value their images. … If they really behave like this, then it is enough to show that they are arrogant and conceited.
+They do not worship God at all; they seek a higher status and wish to have authority over others, to possess them, and to have status in their minds.
 This is a classic image of Satan.
-You can see clearly into his nature from these behaviors” (“How to Know Man’s Nature” in Records of Christ’s Talks).
+The aspects of their natures that stand out are arrogance and conceit, an unwillingness to worship God, and a desire to be worshiped by others.
+Such behaviors can give you a very clear view into their natures” (“How to Know Man’s Nature” in Records of Christ’s Talks).
 God’s words pierced my heart like a two-edged sword, making a direct hit on me.
 It was an incisive revelation of my despicable intentions and ugly performance in my actions of believing in God, as well as the true essence of my nature.
 I was full of shame and wanted nothing more than to just disappear.
 As for what was exposed in God’s words, when I thought of what I revealed, only then did I realize that my nature was too arrogant and that in essence I was being hostile to God.
 In the past, in order for people to look up to me and admire me, to be someone in charge of others, to be on a higher level, I worked hard at reading the Bible and put everything into equipping myself with knowledge of the Bible.
 Because of this, I attained a status and title that I had only dreamed of as well as the support of everyone.
 I gained enjoyment from others’ admiration, and I preached in order to satisfy my own vanity.
 Through my monopoly on power, I revealed myself and showed off.
 I was always happy to enjoy the feeling of being on top of the world when standing at the pulpit, and I even shamelessly used passages from the Bible to bear witness to and exalt myself.
 I believed that I had been sent by God.
 I was overbearingly arrogant.
 That day, I looked down on that sister, using my many years of preaching as capital.
 I believed that because I had believed in God for more years and I had greater knowledge of the Bible, greater experience in church governance, I was better than everyone.
 I didn’t think much of anyone, and I underestimated and scorned those two sisters.
 My words were targeted and hurtful, and I arrogantly forfeited my sense and humanity.
 Only then did I realize that my pursuits were in resistance to God and opposed Him.
 I was struggling with God for His chosen people.
 What I lived out was the classic image of Satan.
 Facing the words of God, I couldn’t not be convinced.
 I prayed to God, saying: “Oh God, I am too arrogant.
 When I had status I was high and mighty, and when I didn’t have status I still didn’t listen to anyone.
 I used my old credentials and authority to rule over people, to look down on them.
 I am so shameless!
 Today I received Your salvation.
 I am willing to accept the revelation and judgment in Your words.”

 I will never be able to forget God’s love and salvation for me.
 If it hadn’t been for God designing my environment and dealing with my ambitious desires in the early stages of my life, how would I have been willing to let go of the faith that I had been living by for many years and that had become my life?